per1234/esparto/README.md

     Esparto.Latching(PUSHBUTTON,INPUT,15,buttonPress); // 15ms of debouncing, call buttonPress on any change }
 ```
-A fully-functional MQTT / Alexa / web UI / web Rest / physical button controlled firmware for a SONOFF Basic or S20 can be built with only 4 API calls in 7 lines of code:
+A fully-functional MQTT / Alexa / web UI / web Rest / physical button controlled firmware for a SONOFF Basic or S20 can be built with only a constructor and 3 Esparto API calls in a total of 7 lines of code:
 ```cpp
 #include <ESPArto.h>
 ESPArto Esparto("mySSID","password","testbed","192.168.1.4",1883);